AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/production-deployment.md

 3. Once content has been approved, it can be **published** to the AEM Publish service.
 4. **End users** interact with the Production version of the application.
 The Production application connects to the Publish service and use the GraphQL APIs to request and consume content.

 The tutorial simulates the above deployment by adding an AEM Publish instance to the current setup.
 In previous chapters the React App acted as a preview by connecting directly to the Author instance.
-A production build of the React App will be deployed to a static Node.js server that connects to the new Publish instance.
+A production build of the React App is deployed to a static Node.js server that connects to the new Publish instance.

-In the end, three local servers will be running:
+In the end, three local servers are running:

 * http://localhost:4502 - Author instance
 * http://localhost:4503 - Publish Instance